Imagine Children's Museum

 Customized School Program

 Educate your students on the importance of public transportation.
 ET provides interactive field trips or in-class sessions that teach safety on the bus, reading of transit schedules and how to navigate your local bus system.
 We customize our program to work within your curriculum.
 Field trips and in-class sessions are provided at no cost to you.
-Contact Matt at 425-257-7780 for more information.
+Contact Matt Coomes at 425-257-7780 for more information.

 Everett Transit (ET) and Cocoon House have partnered with National Safe Place, a program designed to facilitate access to supportive resources for young people in crisis.